Sustainability and Green Solutions in Smart Cities

 3. Water Conservation through Smart Systems

-4. Urban Farming and Vertical Gardens for Sustainability
+4. Urban Farming and Vertical Gardens

-5. Climate Resilience through Technology
+5. Climate Resilience Through Technology

-6. Exercise / Activity
+6. Activity

-8. Links to external additional resources
+9. Links to external additional resources

-9. Bibliography
+10. Bibliography

-GREEN BUILDINGS AND SMART ENERGY SYSTEMS
+1. GREEN BUILDINGS & SMART ENERGY SYSTEMS

 Efficient waste management is central to the success of a smart city.
 Modern systems integrate advanced technologies to streamline waste processing and recycling.